 How can we break bad habits and stick to tough goals?
 How do we learn self-control in an age of distraction?
-An expert in big data and behavioral economics, Katherine Milkman studies the ways we deviate from optimal choices—and how human decision-making can be improved.
-In her engaging talks, she offers accessible insights into how we can encourage good choices: in ourselves, our customers, and our employees.
+An expert in big data and behavioral economics, Katy Milkman studies the ways we deviate from optimal choices—and how human decision-making can be improved.
+Her hotly-anticipated new book How to Change (due May 4, 2021) reveals the proven path that can take you from where you are to where you want to be.
+Sharing an innovative new approach to encouraging real growth, she offers accessible insights into how we can encourage good choices that work for anyone.

 “She’s able to find these ideas that are conceptually novel and interesting — temptation bundling, from a purely conceptual standpoint, is brilliant,” he says.
 “But then simultaneously, [the ideas translate] into something that is quite practical and quite usable in the real world.”— John Beshears, Harvard Business School